MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 ## Report extension layout

-The layout in a report extension will not automatically be used when the report extension is deployed.
+A report extension can have only one layout defined, this means one RDLC report layout and/or one Word layout.
+The layout in a report extension will **not automatically** be used when the report extension is deployed.
 To use the report extension layout, in [!INCLUDE [prod_short](../includes/prod_short.md)], go to the **Report Layout Selection** page to choose to use the new layout for the report in question by choosing it from the **Custom Layout Description** drop-down box.

 ## Snippet support